mrocklin/thesis/blas-lapack.md

 #### Linear Algebra Package (LAPACK)

 The Linear Algebra Package (LAPACK) is a library that builds on BLAS to solve more complex problems in dense numerical linear algebra.
-LAPACK includes routines for the solution of systems of linear equations, matrix factorizations, eigenvalue problems, etc....
+LAPACK includes routines for the solution of systems of linear equations, matrix factorizations, eigenvalue problems, etc.

 Algorithms for the solution of these operations often require standard operations on dense matrices.
 Where possible LAPACK depends on BLAS for these operations.
 This isolates the majority of hardware-specific optimizations to the BLAS library, allowing LAPACK to remain relatively high-level.
 Optimizations to BLAS improve LAPACK without additional development.